 Development directors will need to segment data for fundraising.The Executive Director or board of directors may need to know who influenced a piece of legislation, so they can take some action.
 The marketing team may need to segment for campaigns to create messages targeted to the right audience.
 In short, everyone involved in the organization should have a stake in the segmentation process.

-Content develop should focus on segmenting based on the user.
+Website content development should focus on segmentation based on the user.
 Creating content around your nonprofit’s knowledge area builds trust with different user groups, shows a level of expertise, and improves visibility.
 Remember even your segments can be broken down into subgroups.

 A short list of qualitative data includes demographics such as as age, gender and ethnic background.
-User location information based on region, city, zip code and other variables are also possible.
+User location information based on region, city, zip code and other variables are also possible using Google Analytics.
 Read Tom Pope’s article for segmenting donor information to get more ideas about donor variables.
 The article does not have a complete list, but it’s a starting point.
 The article also explains why donor segmentation is important.

 Defining your segmentation variables will be hard in the beginning, but once you have the process of identifying key variables, segmentation will get easier.
 This is the first step in understanding the various audiences your nonprofit represents.
 For example, your audience may engage, consume, or convert better during a specific time of day.
 You may also notice that a certain location (city, state, country, zip code) has an above average engagement or conversion rate.
 You would send these segmented audience highly targeted messages at a specific time and in a defined location.
 How you should segment your data depends on you nonprofit’s campaign goals.